GIRL COMET MAY 2013 - SEPT 2021

 Farewell Message From Dalea:

-If you have a child born with a DSD:
+If you have a child born with a Difference of sex development:

-Please do not think that you are guilty somehow, for your child's health challenges.
-Or worse, think that God is punishing you for something you may have done -as many parents believe in some underdeveloped communities and countries-.
+Please do not think that you are guilty somehow for your child's health challenges or think that God is punishing you for something you may have done -as many parents believe in some underdeveloped communities and countries-.
 Seeking fault yields nothing positive or good for you or your beautiful baby.
-Remember, an intersex child is part of the natural diversity of life, not a tragedy.
+Remember, an intersex child is not a tragedy, unless you make it so for them.
+With your love and protection, your baby will have a chance to grow up with healthy self esteem which is critical in order for them to find the right path in life.
+If you do not choose love, if you do not protect your child's mind, you are starting a chain of negativity that will impact the rest of their lives.

 We are all children of God and deserve love and dignity.
 We all deserve equal opportunity for success and the glory of attaining noble goals pursued with our own efforts.
-We all deserve equal rights to walk this earth and to create happiness.
+We all deserve equal rights to walk this planet and to honorably create happiness as we see fit.

+Contrary to what radical minds will say.
 No one is above another simply by virtue of the way they were born or their ability to procreate.
-Just as there should not be levels of superiority implied simply by virtue of which shade of skin color we were born with or whom anyone loves... no one is superior to another based on the details of their birth, ethnicity or anything that is unrelated to character.
+There is no superiority embedded within simply by virtue of which shade of skin color we were born with or whom anyone loves... no one is superior to another based on the details of their birth, ethnicity or any detail unrelated to character.
+Honorable tenacity to pursue worthwhile goals, a constructive life, a kindness of spirit, that is the one thing that perhaps can be counted as an acme of excellence.